wylkerd/wylkerd/README.md

 # Hi, I'm Wylkerd Santos :alien: :rocket:

 ## About me
-I'm a backend developer.
+I'm a front-end developer.
-Development of predictive models with Python.
-Development of models and APIs.
+Development of user interfaces with React Js and TypeScript.
+Development of database models and APIs too.

 :earth_americas: Brazilian
 :birthday: 21yo